akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 37. Applied Visual Design
+# 37. Use the CSS Transform Property skewY to Skew an Element Along the Y-Axis

 ## Description
 <section id='description'>